wp-plugins/ugrm/readme.txt

 2. Plugin Config Options

 == Changelog ==
+= 1.7 =
+* Discovered that with multisite enabled, the server variables will sometimes present as prepended with REDIRCT_ when in a subsite.
+E.G. UFADGroupsDN will sometimes appear
+REDIRECT_UFADGroupsDN.
+The code has been extended to accomdate this.
+*As a side note, the Shibboleth plugin UGRM extends appears to have been abandoned.
+As we've already made code changes to enable the Shibboleth plugin to work with the new Wordpress enabled for multisite, and we had to graft on further changes for the REDIRECT_ behavior, we plan to release a fork of the Shibboleth plugin.

 = 1.6 =
  * Fixed a glaring bug in when "Force Shibboleth return target to HTTPS" was checked and return target was already https the target would be munged to httpss.
  * Discovered Shibboleth on IIS prepends all Shibboleth server variables with a HTTP_ prefix because the variables are populated via CGI as IIS does not support